• Skip to primary navigation

 Some of my favorite places to buy industrial furniture and accessories are:

-To make it easy for you, I’ve rounded up some of my favorite industrial decor finds from these stores and others in this post.
+To make it easy for you, I've rounded up some of my favorite industrial decor finds from these stores and others.

 To avoid a cold overly industrial theme interior it’s important to layer in other styles.
 Too much of one style won’t showcase the different parts of your personality and make your home feel like you.